Sripaad/ai4privacy/AI4Privacy_LLM_Research.md

 The project will address the following research questions:

-    - How can language models be trained on datasets devoid of PII?
+    - Are language models trained on datasets devoid of PII more effective??
     - What are the performance trade-offs of training language models on PII-free datasets?
     - How can language models be used to protect privacy?